 An Italian economist by the name of Vilfredo Pareto is known to have proposed the 80/20 rule.
 According to this rule, 80% of the results are delivered from 20% of the efforts.
-When applied to the business world, the rule means simply that 80% of the companies sales or revenue come from just 20% of the customer base.
+When applied to the business world, the rule means simply that 80% of the company's sales or revenue comes from just 20% of the customer base.

 A common business approach is to make the most of every opportunity presented.
 Sometimes you just jump in with all guns blazing.
 You either want all or nothing.
 What many fail to do is analyse the situation.
 A detailed analysis is necessary in order to understand whether you are making a good business decision or not.
 For example it might be more beneficial to concentrate on just a small portion of your opportunities in order to maximise the output.
 What you need to think about are time and cost-efficiencies.

 Applying the 80/20 Rule to Business

 When you are running a business you need to get maximum output from minimum input.
 This is how smart businesses operate.
 Therefore, work on those things which will yield you the best results.

 1. Be Clear on What You Are Doing

 As a business owner you need to completely understand your work from the ground-up.
 Once you are aware of every aspect of your service offerings and your business, you can identify the problem areas.
 Rectifying these problem areas will increase your business efficiency.

 Everything needs to be measured using analytical tools.
 This is the only way to figure out what works and what does not.
 There are many analytical tools available at your disposal.
 For the web the most prominent tool is Google Analytics.
 You can set up goals and check your performance.
 Similarly, it will also tell you the areas where your performance is great.
 Measuring results will allow you to build data that you can then make comparisons with.

 3. Think Boldly and Work Smart